google-wallet/identity-reference-implementation/verifiers-reference-implementation/README.md

 This is a Python-based web server built with **Flask** that acts as a Relying Party (RP).
 Its primary function is to request and verify digital credentials from a user's wallet.
 It supports the `openid4vp` protocol for this interaction.
 The server generates a request, sends it to a wallet, receives an encrypted response, and then decrypts and verifies the credential data.

-The server provides a simple web interface to initiate the process and view the results.
+The server provides a simple web interface to initiate the process and view the results and includes components for OpenID4VP.

-The server code has components for:
-* openid4VP

-##### NOTE: Server code builds a state array (list) that contains JWE and HPKE keys, This is only for illustration purposes, for Production you'll generate and store they keys on your database and only pass the public keys and nonce where needed in the request.
+> NOTE: Server code builds a state array (list) that contains JWE and HPKE keys.
+This is for illustration purposes only.
+For Production, use appropriate key management solutions to generate and store the keys, and only pass the public keys with nonce where needed in the request.
 State Array is not required.

 ### Relying Party (RP) Server for Credential Verification